 The Impact study team closely followed and assessed TMF's SHI initiatives.
-They also drew upon their learnings from prior experience in working with many successful SHI young and experienced adults, and enablers to recommend the following -

-Language development is the first and most important barrier for the SHI.
+They also drew upon their learnings from prior experience in working with many successful SHI young and experienced adults, and enablers to recommend the following -Language development is the first and most important barrier for the SHI.
 It manifests itself in poor learning outcomes in school, poor bonding at home and society, and limited opportunity for employment.
 Thus language development is of paramount importance for the SHI.
-Some ways of ensuring it are early diagnosis and intervention, use of audiometric and speech therapies along with signs from the early stages.
+Some ways of ensuring it are • SMART+ trainees can undergo a structured early diagnosis and intervention, use of audiometric and speech therapies along with signs from the early stages.